Welcome to SOAR

 Making the transition from high school to college can be challenging, even for the most intelligent student.
 SOAR provides support for this transition.
 Funded by the College of Arts & Sciences, the SOAR program aims to give students an equal opportunity for success in STEM.
 The SOAR program provides additional support for the transition to Appalachian primarily through a year-long first year seminar titled “How Scientists Discover” that focuses on the research process in STEM fields.
 Most first year seminar courses are only one-semester long.
 We hope the extended, two-semester timeline will allow students to build stronger relationships with SOAR faculty and student colleagues.
 SOAR will also have additional opportunities outside of class to engage with STEM and build community.
 We share your enthusiasm for STEM.
 We want to show you what working in STEM is like and help you join the Appalachian STEM community in whatever way best suits your goals.

 SOAR faculty mentors value diversity, self-discipline and strong work ethic.
 These faculty want to build supportive relationships with students to enable their future success.

-Preliminary data suggests that students who participated in the SOAR program are more likely to experience continued sucess in a STEM major.
+Preliminary data suggests that students who participated in the SOAR program are more likely to experience continued success in a STEM major.

 Who is a good fit for SOAR?

-- Acclimate the students to campus, Boone and the surrounding area
+Acclimate the students to university life, Boone and the surrounding area with ongoing social events

-SOAR will host receptions during Orientation, where you can meet the SOAR faculty mentors and learn more about the program.
-Exact dates and locations will be provided.
+SOAR representatives will be available during the First-Year Orientation Resource Fair 2:00-3:30 pm, where you can meet the SOAR faculty mentors and learn more about the program.

 We believe that all students deserve a fair chance at success in STEM.
 SOAR faculty are here to provide support and mentoring, whenever you need it.
 We hope to see you SOAR at Appalachian!